-- Health care associated exposure, including providing direct care for nCoV patients, working with health care workers infected with nCoV, visiting patients or staying in the same close environment of a nCoV patient - Working together in close proximity or sharing the same classroom environment with a with nCoV patient - Traveling together with nCoV patient in any kind of conveyance - Living in the same household as a nCoV patient
+- Health care associated exposure, including providing direct care for COVID 19 patients, working with health care workers infected with COVID 19, visiting patients or staying in the same close environment of a COVID 19 patients. - Working together in close proximity or sharing the same classroom environment with a COVID 19 patient - Travelling together with COVID 19 patient in any kind of conveyance. - Living in the same household as a COVID 19 patients.